 The scouts have built up a fantastic relationship with the RN through these events and we are now also being offered places on CCF events as well, such as boat tours, aircraft training and open days.

 As a RN accredited Sea Scout Group, we enjoy the following benefits:

 Flying the defaced red ensign at Scout meetings (we fly both this and the Union Jack flag to simulate each end of a ship).

-We have the Royal Naval pendant flying in our Headquarters.
+We have the Royal Naval pennant flying in our Headquarters.

 RN Recognition Badge

 All members of our Scout Group are issue with the RN recognition badge to wear proudly on their scout uniform.